Confidence intervals for the Poisson distribution: Discussion

 For FC intervals, with $b=0$, the expected length is identical to the likelihood ratio length.
 However, for $b\ne 0$, the FC interval lengths are smaller when $n$ is small, Fig.~\ref{fig:FCvsLRcut}.
 This is clearly illustrated in Fig.~\ref{fig:avgLengthFCLR}, which shows a comparison of FC with LR interval expected lengths for a background of $b=5$.
 When $\theta$ is small (on a scale of the background), the FC intervals are much smaller than the LR intervals, and much smaller than the anticipated scale of $\sqrt{\theta+b}$.

-On the two traditional measures of performance, coverage and length, the Crow\&Gardner intervals look very attractive, while the original Garwood intervals come in last.
-However, among nested equal-tailed exact intervals, Thulin and Zwanzig~\cite{Thulin2017} show that the Garwood interval minimizes the expected interval length for all $\theta$ and minimizes the length for all $N=n$.
+On the two traditional measures of performance, coverage and length, the Crow\&Gardner intervals look very attractive,\footnote{At one point I thought that the Crow\&Gardner intervals would be the recommended choice, before I realized the substantial issues with other considerations.} while the original Garwood intervals come in last.
+However, among strictly nested equal-tailed exact intervals, Thulin and Zwanzig~\cite{Thulin2017} show that the Garwood interval minimizes the expected interval length for all $\theta$ and minimizes the length for all $N=n$.